 The Land Development Division of Community Development consists of two sections: Plan Review and Development Inspections.

-Plan Review works closely with the Georgia Soil & Water Conservation Commission, Georgia Environmental Protection Division and United States Army Corps of Engineers to ensure all new development and redevelopment projects have adequate erosion, sedimentation and pollution control plans, as well as other applicable permits and authorizations to protect both soil and water resources.
+Plan Review works closely with the Georgia Soil & Water Conservation Commission, Georgia Environmental Protection Division and United States Army Corps of Engineers to ensure all new development and redevelopment projects have adequate erosion, sedimentation and pollution control plans, as well as other applicable permits and authorizations.

 All properties within the 2,000 foot Chattahoochee River Corridor are reviewed for compliance with the Metropolitan River Protection Act.